 This study analyzed Korea’s participation in two of its leading manufacturing sectors: electronics and shipbuilding.

 Shipbuilding in Korea has been a lynchpin of industrial development, national security, and source of employment and foreign exchange for the country since the 1970s.
 From relatively humble beginnings in 1972, when Korean national economic development plans identified shipbuilding as a key industrial sector for development, the big three Korean shipbuilding firms, Hyundai Heavy Industries, Samsung, and Daewoo have become dominant firms in the global shipbuilding industry, producing sophisticated commercial vessels for customers around the world.
 Today, the shipbuilding industry contributes about 2% to Korea’s GDP (OECD 2015), directly employs approximately 200,000 workers, particularly in rural areas, and makes up between 7-8% of total exports (KOMEA 2016).
 Shipbuilding is routinely among the top three most valuable Korean export industries, competing with automobiles and electronics for the top spot (KOMEA 2016).

 This chapter investigates the shipbuilding value chain and Korea’s position in the regional and global industry.

 The automobile and transportation industries have been considered a classic example of a producer-driven value chain.
-The Duke GVC Center researchers, in collaboration with scholars at other universities, have published a wide range of articles on the automotive and transportation industries in the United States, Canada, Mexico, and China.
-Some of this research was supported by Industry Canada.
+Duke GVC Center researchers, in collaboration with scholars at other universities, have published a wide range of articles on the automotive and transportation industries in the United States, Canada, Mexico, China, Korea, the Philippines, and Brazil.

 This report provides an overview of the shipbuilding global value chain and the Philippines current position and opportunities for upgrading.
 It was prepared for USAID/Philippines, through the Science, Technology, Research and Innovation for Development (STRIDE) Program.